iTwin/itwinjs-core/docs/learning/frontend/ExecutingECSQL.md

 ECSQL by itself is described in detail here: [ECSQL](../learning/ECSQL)

-An ECSQL query is executed by calling [IModelConnection.executeQuery]($imodeljs-frontend.IModelConnection.executeQuery).
+A frontend ECSQL query is executed by calling [IModelConnection.executeQuery]($imodeljs-frontend.IModelConnection.executeQuery).

-> For iModels. only ECSQL SELECT statements can be executed.
-Data modification must be done through
+> On the frontend, only ECSQL SELECT statements can be executed.
+Data modification must be done through the API.
-> the dedicated Element API.

 ## ECSQL Parameter Values